arthurgousset/txtypes/README.md

 ### Backwards-compatibility

-Over time, the Ethereum community has sought to add new types of transactions such as dynamic fee transactions (known as "EIP-1559 transactions") or optional access list transactions (EIP-2930) to supported new desired behaviors on the network.
+Over time, the Ethereum community has sought to add new types of transactions such as dynamic fee transactions ([EIP-1559: Fee market change for ETH 1.0 chain](https://eips.ethereum.org/EIPS/eip-1559)) or optional access list transactions ([EIP-2930: Optional access lists](https://eips.ethereum.org/EIPS/eip-2930)) to supported new desired behaviors on the network.

-To allow new types of transactions to be supported without affecting the legacy transaction format, the concept of **typed transactions** was proposed in EIP-2718, which introduces a single high-level transaction format (or "envelope") to implement all future transaction types.
+To allow new types of transactions to be supported without affecting the legacy transaction format, the concept of **typed transactions** was proposed in [EIP-2718: Typed Transaction Envelope](https://eips.ethereum.org/EIPS/eip-2718), which introduces a new high-level transaction format to implement all future transaction types.

 ### Typed transactions